Table of Contents

 The basic structure of an operational amplifier

-The output terminal gives the output of the device.
+The output terminal gives the output signal of the device.

-Other special leads used for fine-tuning the op-amp.
+Other special leads are used for fine-tuning the op amp.

 How an operational amplifier works

 The basic operation of an op amp is simple, the voltages at the input are compared (V- – V+= Vdiff) which determines whether the output saturates toward the positive supply voltage or the negative supply voltage.

 Let’s say an op amp is connected to a 9V power supply and the input terminals non-inverting terminal (V1) and inverting terminal V2.
 If the voltage at the positive terminal is larger the output will go towards the positive supply voltage.
 If the voltage at the negative input is larger, the output goes towards the negative supply voltage, ground or 0V.